 If you’re going skiing for the first time it can all seem a little daunting.
 Here are some of my top tips and advice for first time skiers…

-- Let your school know you’re an absolute beginner when you book the classes.
-I was unfortunately paired with a fairly impatient instructor, and while that spurred me on to do my best it had a negative effect on some of the other girls in my group.
+Let your school know you’re an absolute beginner when you book the classes.
+I was unfortunately paired with a fairly impatient instructor, and while that spurred me on to do my best and prove myself, it had a negative effect on some of the other girls in my group.
 Tell the school upfront that it’s your first time skiing and ask them to go easy on you.

 First Time Skiers’ Questions

 Sorry to be the bearer of bad news here, but yes, you probably will fall over on your first time skiing.
 Even the experienced skiers I was with fell over a few times.

 The good news is that snow is pretty soft, and you’ll be going so slowly as a first time skier that you almost definitely won’t hurt yourself.
 But do make sure you have good insurance!

 Can I take my camera skiing?